luciVuc/LiteClass/README.md

 `1.0.1`

 ### Description
-From the user's perspective **LiteClass** is a simple JS constructor function enhanced with support for some basic OOP features, such as inheritance, data abstraction, member definition (i.e. methods, static properties, instance data fields, etc.) and data field access control (a predefined generic API of *getters* and *setters*), as well as built-in event triggering and handeling mechanism.
+From the user's perspective **LiteClass** is a pure JS constructor function enhanced with support for some basic OOP features, such as inheritance, data abstraction, member definition (i.e. methods, static properties, instance data fields, etc.) and data field access control (a predefined generic API of *getters* and *setters*), as well as a built-in event triggering and handling mechanism.

 The role of this constructor is to serve as the *super-class* of all JS classes (constructor functions) in a project, so that all the instances of itself and the instances of its *sub-classes* inherit and share the same basic set of OOP features and capabilities.

 ### Inheritance
-Through its support for inheritance this *super-class* constructor function has the ability to create other JS constructor functions similar to itself.
-For this reason each **LiteClass** constructor, *super-class* or *sub-class*, will *own* a version of a *static* function called `extend`.
-The role of this function is to create and return new class constructors by creating new functions and to have them inherit, through the standard JS prototypal inheritance process, all the properties and features of the class constructor that *owns* it.
+To support inheritance, and implicitly, the ability of creating other JS constructor functions similar to itself, each **LiteClass** constructor, whether its the *super-class* or a *sub-class*, will *own* a version of a *static* function called `extend`.
+The role of this function is to create and return new class constructors by sub-classing, through the process of prototypal inheritance, the class constructor that *owns* it.

 #### Creating new classes
-To create a new class we need to invoke the *static* function `extend` of the super-class (the class to extend), as in the following example:
+To sub-class, or create a new class of type **LiteClass** we need to invoke the *static* function `extend` of the super-class as in the following example:

 	var MyClass = LiteClass.extend();

-The succesful execution of this function will create and return a new class (constructor function), which will be referenced by the `MyClass` variable.
-This class will be identical with its superclass (the **LiteClass** constructor, in this case) in the sense that it will contain no additional data fields or functionality.
+After the successful execution of this statement the `MyClass` variable will reference a new class constructor identical with its super-class (the **LiteClass** constructor, in this case) in the sense that it will contain no additional data fields or functionality.

 ##### The ***class descriptor*** parameter
 The example above shows that the *static* function `extend` does not have any required parameters.
-However, it does support a paramenter of type `object`, which is the ***class descriptor*** or `mOptions` parameter.
-The role of this paramenter is to contain, and pass to the `extend` function call, the class definition options in a key-value pair (KVP) format.
-As shown in the following example, these class definiton options may include additional functionality and/or data fields specific to the new class.
+However, it does support a parameter of type `object`, which is the ***class descriptor*** parameter.
+The role of this parameter object is to contain, and pass to the `extend` function call, the class definition options in a key-value pair (KVP) format.
+As shown in the following example, these class defining options may include additional functionality and/or data fields specific to the new class.

 	// create the new class with a **class descriptor** parameter var MyClass = LiteClass.extend({

-		// the private data field of the class (data fields descriptor) "@private": {
+		// the private data field of the class (data fields descriptors) "@private": {

-			// property descriptor
+			// property descriptors
 			properties: {
 			},

-			// aggregation descriptor
+			// aggregation descriptors
 			aggregations: {
 			}
 		},